solidboredom/constructive/tutorials/basic-tutorial.md

 #### advanced building block: Chamfer() : box()

-You can easily chamfer the sides of a box(), just use chamfer(down,up,side) to set by how mamy millimeters the bottom, top, or side edges of the cube need to be cut.
-Use negatve numbers to indicate we want to remove material (and not to add a skirt)
+You can easily chamfer the sides of a box() , just use chamfer(down,up,side) to set by how mamy millimeters the bottom,top, or side edges of the cube need to be cut, use negatve numbers to indicace we want to remove material (and not to add a skirt)

 ```.scad
 include <constructive-compiled.scad>